Is your Learning Management System (LMS) optimized for customer and partner training?

 We hope this guide has given you insight into the core differences between internal and external training programs.

-To learn more about why Skilljar is the leading, purpose-built LMS for external education, check out our Skilljar LMS guide here.
+To learn more about why Skilljar is the leading, purpose-built LMS for external education, request a personal demo of Skilljar.